Why get vaccinated?

 How can I learn more?

-- Ask your doctor.
+Ask your healthcare provider.

 Call your local or state health department.

 Contact the Centers for Disease Control and Prevention (CDC):